khulnasoft-lab/design.khulnasoft.com/contents/usability/navigation-sidebar.md

 ### Communicating changes to users

-The navigation helps orient users, so we want to avoid users wondering, "[Who moved my cheese?](https://uxmag.com/articles/who-moved-my-virtual-cheese)".
-Once a change to adjust the navigation has been validated and approved, use these approaches based on the assumed disruption:
+The navigation helps orient users, so we want to avoid users wondering, "[Who moved my cheese?](https://uxmag.com/articles/who-moved-my-virtual-cheese)" Once a change to the navigation has been validated and approved, use one of the following approaches based on the assumed level of disruption:

 - **None:** No in-app messaging is necessary if a change will likely go unnoticed.
 - **Minimal:** Use some form of informative component like a [toast](/components/toast), [alert](/components/alert), or [popover](/components/popover) for a set duration.